bombies/comp3161-final-project/README.md

 ## Extras

 - When accessing endpoints that require authorization, ensure you have received a JWT token by logging in through the `POST /auth/login` endpoint.
-Copy the token and send a request to the protected route with the following header: `Authorization: <your_token_here>`
+Copy the token and send a request to the protected route with the following header: `Authorization: Bearer <your_token_here>`